bat-z/bat-z/README.md

 Hellloo!
 I usually just hang around and then move on to random places.
 I no longer go to the comics area unless I'm with a close friend.

 Here's some fanarts I drew!
-Not huge fan of Squirm, but it's fun to draw him.
+Not huge fan of Dandy's world, but I had fun to draw them.
 I only post arts on tiktok, tumblr, or pinterest

 ![image_alr](https://github.com/rihcos/rihcos/blob/dafa4dac1e1f2f0d46b4ccb6226071733b9a07ae/Untitled223_20260428152527.jpeg)